tr3ck3r/linklight/exercises/aws/ansible_engine/3-instances/README.md

 Now for the real work!
 Creating the instance(s)

-We use a combination of variables and tags so each students resources can be easily identified.
+We use a combination of variables and tags so each students resources can be easily identified and the ec2_instance module does the work for us.
+Using the with_sequence plugin allows us to create '$instance_count' instances, where each instance is represented by 'item' in the loop.

 ```bash
     - name: Launch LINUX instance(s)